Discrete linear Weingarten surfaces

 In particular, when $s^\pm$ have a complex conjugate pair of K\"onigs dual lifts, the gauge family contains real connections.
 A simple choice is given by $g\equiv{1\over 2}$: using that $r_ir_j$ is unitary, $r_ir_j=e^{-2i\alpha}$, we find that $\Gamma^g_{ij}(t)$ has real eigenspaces

 By their flatness all connections $\Gamma^g(t)$ can be trivialized: there are (away from singularities) maps

 on every edge $(ij)$ of $\Z^2$.
-And, as the connections are gauge equivalent via \reqn{gfam}, the gauge transformations $T^g(t)$ are, up to constants of integration, related by $ T^-(t) = (T^gA^g)(t). $ In particular, the {\em Calapso transformations\/} $T^\pm$ of the pair $s^\pm$ of isothermic sphere congruences, see \href[ref.bjrs08]{[5, Def 2.7]}, are related by $T^-=T^+A^1$.
+And, as the connections are gauge equivalent via \reqn{gfam}, the gauge transformations $T^g(t)$ are, up to constants of integration, related by $ T^-(t) = (T^gA^g)(t). $ In particular, recall that the {\em Calapso transformation\/} $T$ of an isothermic surface (in a quadric of any signature) is obtained by trivialising the loop of isothermic connections, see \href[ref.bjrs08]{[6, Def 2.7]} or \href[ref.bdpp11]{[5, Thm 4.15]} where this is treated in a rather general setting.
+In the present case, the Calapso transformations $T^{\pm}$ of the pair $s^\pm$ of isothermic sphere congruences are related by $T^-=T^+A^1$.
 Thus, as $A^g_i(t)$ acts trivially on the contact element $f_i$, any of the gauge transformations $T^g$ realizes the {\em Calapso transforms\/} $T^\pm(t)s^\pm=T^g(t)s^\pm$ of both isothermic sphere congruences $s^\pm$ spanning an $\Omega$-net.
-This motivates the following definition, cf \href[ref.bjr10]{[6, Sect 3]} and \href[ref.bjrs08]{[5, Lemma 2.7]}:
+This motivates the following definition, cf \href[ref.bjr10]{[7, Sect 3]} and \href[ref.bjrs08]{[6, Lemma 2.7]}:

-\proclaim\htag[def.calapso]{3.9 Thm \& Def}.
+\proclaim\htag[def.calapso]{\thmno Thm \& Def}.
 Let $f=s^+\oplus s^-$ be an $\Omega$-net spanned by a pair of isothermic sphere congruences $s^\pm$ admitting K\"onigs dual lifts $\sigma^\pm$ and let $T^g(t)$ be trivializing gauge transformations \reqn{triv} of the connections $\Gamma^g(t)$ of \reqn{gfam}.
 Then, the deformation

 does not depend on the choice of gauge function $g$.
 It will be called the {\em Calapso deformation\/} of the $\Omega$-net $f$.
 The {\em Calapso transforms\/} $f(t)$ of $f$ are $\Omega$-nets with enveloped isothermic sphere congruences $s^\pm(t)=T^g(t)s^\pm=T^\pm(t)s^\pm$ and K\"onigs dual lifts $\sigma^\pm(t)=T^g(t)\sigma^\pm$.